yomex96/Alx_Solution_architect-/Module 4 - Challenge Lab: Creating a Static Website for the Cafe.md

-**“Creating a Static Website for the Café”** lab, along with the key tasks and best practices implemented.
+**Creating a Static Website for the Café** lab, along with the key tasks and best practices implemented.
 I’ve summarized it so it’s easier to follow and understand what you accomplished:

 ## **Scenario**